cf512/NoLate/README.md

 * Problem: OpenWeatherMap API only updates every 10 minutes.
 * Solution: Save data for a city to firebase for access during 10min interval.

-A.	Create a lastUpdatedCheck() and lastUpdated datapoint
+1. Create a lastUpdatedCheck() and lastUpdated datapoint
-B.	Create an Ajax call to OpenWeatherMap API
+2. Create an Ajax call to OpenWeatherMap API
-C.	Create a saveToFirebase(), and a loadFromFirebase()
+3. Create a saveToFirebase(), and a loadFromFirebase()

 ### Alarm and Date/Time